 I also added lots more delicious extra ingredients to the stuffing.
 The original recipe simply used a green pepper, but for this lighter recipe I swapped that for a red pepper, and then added an onion, celery and an apple.
 I love serving apples with pork, and adding one to the stuffing gives the recipe an extra burst of sweetness, which tastes amazing with the spicy sausage.
 The extra vegetables and fruit means extra fiber and flavor.

-Even with these changes the recipe is still a simple family meal that is quick and easy to put together.
-It is all made in one cast iron skillet, which means fewer dishes to wash!
-The pork chops are browned in the corn oil, and then the same skillet is used to cook the sausage and vegetables.
-To keep the meal simple I combined the extra ingredients with a box of stuffing mix and then put the skillet in the oven to bake.
+Even with these changes the recipe is still a simple one dish meal that is quick and easy to put together.
+It is all made in one cast iron skillet, which means fewer dishes to wash.
+First I brown the pork chops in the corn oil, making sure that I sear them so they will have a nice light brown color.
+Then I set them aside on a plate while I get the stuffing ready.

 While the pork and stuffing skillet cooked I made a simple green salad to complement the meal and dinner was ready.
 It took about 30 minutes from start to finish and I had a wholesome dinner on the table the entire family could enjoy!
 And thanks to the versatile cast iron pan clean up is also quick and easy.